 Chemical Peel Recovery

 Your recovery will differ depending on the depth of your chemical peel.
 However, many patients experience redness, and a reaction similar to a sunburn.
 Peeling will occur as the skin heals, followed by scaling that will end within a week.
-For medium to deep peels, bandages may be placed on the treated areas of skin.
+For medium to deep peels, bandages may be placed on the treated areas of the skin.
 It is important to avoid the sun for several months following a chemical peel to ensure optimal results.
 Your dermatologist will provide you with instructions on how to properly care for your skin following a chemical peel for beautiful, long-lasting outcomes.

 Schedule a Consultation